 Atlassian’s team collaboration tool Confluence recently started a new way of collecting customer feedback: notification triggered feedback.
 As most software already sends notifications for feature usage and task completion, a feedback option embedded within the notification will be easily perceived as natural and not at all intrusive.
 It will also increase the likelihood of users to respond.

 If you like this approach but don’t have the resources to develop it, you can consider implementing a 3rd party tool like Usersnap to help you with the feedback collection and analysis.
 Another bonus you can enjoy with sophisticated feedback tools like Usersnap is screenshots and annotations.
 Your customers can illustrate which part they liked or felt uneasy about.

 Try out Usersnap free for 15-days.
 Or get a personalized demo for your specific use case, and check out our features here.

 Netflix has come a long way in using customer feedback for product usability.
 Their journey started out with the 5-star rating system, they asked the customers to rate their experience on viewing the movie/series.
 But then they switched to the thumbs up/down rater, why?

 Cameron Johnson, Director of Product Innovation, said they discovered that users were confused with the star raters since it is more commonly used to rate product satisfaction rather than “personal experience”.
-As they want to find out the individual’s preference to the film, it was better to change the rater to thumbs up/down.
+As they want to find out the individual’s preference for the film, it was better to change the rater to thumbs up/down.

 This simple switch increase engagement by a wild 200%.
-What you can learn from Netflix’s case is the importance of using the right rating system to feedback response.
+What you can learn from Netflix’s case is the importance of using the right rating system to feedback responses.

 We help our users to select the correct rating system by explaining the use cases first and automatically matching the rater for the project.

-- For getting customer engagement and simple interaction type of feedback, the most intuitive thumbs up/down rater is best
+- Getting customer engagement and simple interaction type of feedback, the most intuitive thumbs up/down rater is best